coverclock/edu-wright-cs431/README.md

 > similar kernels, had errors in their implementations, perhaps because
 > compiler writers weren't familiar with concurrency.

-This result in David and I discussing other implementations for the null process that I had used in other projects like board support packages and microcontroller task loops, in which I used a processor-specific machine instruction to wait in an interruptable
+This resulted in David and I discussing other implementations for the null process that I had used in other projects like board support packages and microcontroller task loops, in which I used a processor-specific machine instruction to wait in an interruptable